dannystewart/dotfiles/README.md

 ## What's Inside?

+I use [Fish](https://fishshell.com/) for my shell and [Starship](https://starship.rs/) for my prompt, and have a fully tricked out configuration for both.

 ### 🐟 Fish + 🚀 Starship

 - Modular config in `conf.d/` (paths, Homebrew, pyenv, abbreviations, and more).